 If English is not your first language, you can rest easy at Roswell Park.
 Through the hospital's connection with the Language Line, you can rely on a staff of specially trained medical interpreters to provide translation services for more than 170 different languages.
 They deliver real-time translation, 24/7, so you and your family can be confident that you understand your diagnosis and treatment plan, and that your questions are being answered clearly and accurately.

 Quality & Safety Reports

-Roswell Park Cancer Institute’s quality & safety reports ensure the provision of high-quality cost-effective patient care.
+Roswell Park Comprehensive Cancer Center’s quality & safety reports ensure the provision of high-quality cost-effective patient care.
 At Roswell Park, care and service systems are most effectively improved by continuously assessing and analyzing the structure, function and outcomes of these systems and using those data to indicate appropriate plans of correction.

 The Victory Bell

 Roswell Park’s victory bell is located in the lobby of the main hospital behind the Information Desk.
 Patients are invited to ring the bell to mark the end of treatment or the completion of another milestone.
 (Just ask a nurse or physician.)
 If you’d like to share your good news with the wider Roswell Park community, post a photo of yourself ringing the bell on Twitter or Instagram with the hashtag #RoswellStrong.